Easy, managed deployments

 - DB Instance Class – Using the Amazon RDS APIs or a few clicks of the AWS Management Console, you can scale the compute and memory resources powering your deployment up or down.
 Scaling operations typically complete within a handful of minutes.

 - Storage and IOPS – As your storage requirements grow you can provision additional storage on-the-fly with zero downtime.
-If you are using RDS Provisioned IOPS, you can also scale the throughput of your DB Instance by specifying the IOPS rate from 1,000 IOPS to 80,000 IOPS in 1,000 IOPS increments and storage from 100 GB and 64 TB.
+If you are using Amazon RDS Provisioned IOPS, you can also scale the throughput of your DB Instance by specifying the IOPS rate from 1,000 IOPS to 256,000 IOPS in 1,000 IOPS increments and storage from 100 GB to 64 TB.

 - Automatic Host Replacement – Amazon RDS will automatically replace the compute instance powering your deployment in the event of a hardware failure.